SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part2-what-coding-languages-to-learn.md

 Learning to code both for the backend and frontend is more valuable as it enhances your understanding of a code-base.

-## What backend languages should you learn
+## What backend languages should you learn?

 Once again, what you can learn in bootcamp is limited by what is taught in the curriculum.